pkrverma/votingDapp/README.md

 ---
 ## Contributing

-*(This is a placeholder - if your project is open source, add guidelines here)* We welcome contributions from the community!
+We welcome contributions from the community!
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.
 We recommend opening an issue first to discuss any major changes.

 ---